stevebartholomew/newrelic_moped/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these line to your application's Gemfile in the following order:

+    gem 'rpm_contrib'
     gem 'newrelic_moped'
+    gem 'newrelic_rpm'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install newrelic_moped
+Update your `config/newrelic.yml` to disable Mongoid instrumentation:

+    disable_mongoid: true

 ## Contributing